GoLearnToCode/kiei924-chi-w16/workbook/bootstrap_grid.md

 ## Columns

 Now the hard part.
-Inside each row, you must have at least one column, and you can have up to twelve columns.
+Inside each row, you must have at least one column.
+You can have up to twelve columns.

 Here's the key: your must specify the width of each column, and the widths **must add up to 12**.

 Here's is a one-row, two-column layout, useful for a page with "main section" with a right-hand "sidebar":